Waluiyeegi/SYSC-4806-Project/README.md

 ### Group members: Triton Crowley, Jason Zhang, Caleb Lui-yee, Nitin Alagu, Nick Yung

 ### Current State (as per Kanban):
+In the current state there is a console application where you can create an account (or login), then you have the option to upload a perk, display perks, or logout of your account.
+Upon uploading a new perk the application will ask for the information, then use the enterd information to store the perk object in the perkMangager.

 ### Plan for next sprint: